 - Flat front high-rise trousers with straight open side pockets, jetted rear pockets, and plain-hemmed bottoms

-- Gray patterned shirt with soft pinned collars and buttoned barrel cuffs
+- Gray patterned shirt with soft pinned collar and buttoned barrel cuffs

 - Red-and-blue deco geometric triangle-patterned necktie